Memories of the old Century City Mall

 The old Century City mall entrance from Santa Monica Blvd

-I practically lived at the Century City mall growing up and spend countless weekends and weeknights wondering the mall.
-While my mom shopped for hip fashions at "Joseph Magnin" and "Field's", I was trying on back-to-school clothes at "Judy's" and "Contempo Casuals".
+I practically lived at the Century City mall growing up and spent countless weekends and weeknights wandering the mall.
+While my mom shopped for hip fashions at "Joseph Magnin" and "Field's," I was trying on back-to-school clothes at "Judy's" and "Contempo Casuals".
 The hours I must have spent in those dressing rooms!

 All of these stores, boutiques, and department stores had individuality, contemporary space age design, and unique merchandise and I knew every crack in the pavement and every inch of the mall.

 And not too many know there was actually a "Clifton’s Cafeteria" and a "Bob's Big Boy" in the mall too.

 I used to roller skate down the ramp from the second floor that led to "Gelson's" market which originally opened up as a "Mayfair" market.

 The market was extremely space-age back in the day.
 I can't tell you how many times I got lost in this market scaring the heck out of my mom.

 And don’t even get me started on the ABC ENTERTAINMENT CENTER around the corner that was also senselessly demolished.
 The new CAA building replaced the ABC Entertainment Center which had contained the Playboy Club, the Schubert Theatre, The Plitt cinema, and the sites of various surrounding restaurants including Harry's Bar, The Plaza Four, The Century Club, Hamburger Hamlet, Yamato, and Senor Pico.

 Shubert Theatre and Plitt box office on the left

 The Playboy Club below the Plitt Theatre